If You’re Going Gourmet Chocolate

 Moonstruck Chocolatier or Made with Callebaut

 But let’s face it, as much as we may love the good women in our life, our wallets might go ouch.
 Sometimes we just can’t afford the stuff that was crafted by virgins under a full moon that’s priced as if it actually came from the moon.
 (Vosge’s, Valrhona, Teuscher et al. They are all excellent, but not for the wallet.)
-I update this post periodically because I get asked this question a lot.
+So here are some ways to get some terrific chocolate without taking out a loan.

 Look up a “chocolatier” in your town.* You’ll find what’s local (Dallas – Chocolate Secrets and J. Dorian – you lucky women!) or gourmet brands with an outlet (San Francisco – Teuscher, Seattle – Theo, New York City – Jacques Torres), and so on.
 It’ll still be pricey but no shipping fees and you’d be supporting a local business.